copsTvFan/cops-episode-guide/guide.md

 Aired 2005-01-29.

+**Busts**

-**Busts** (Forth Worth, TX -- 10:49 PM Warrant Briefing) -- East Division --
+- (Fort Worth, TX -- 10:49 PM Warrant Briefing) -- East Division -- Officer
-Officer G.W.
+  G.W.
 Hull says they are serving a warrant on Eisenhower and have been there 3 tomes for crack.
 They load up and go and use a stealth approach so they don't destroy evidence.
 Inside there is junk everywhere and no room to move.
   Officer Quilla Barnett finds an open window where they threw out their crack rocks.
 They find $547 in cash with nothing bigger than a $20 and both suspects say they don't sell or use drugs.
 Three weeks ago they caught them selling and a week later they were still selling.
 Their mom comes home and has no idea what's going on with her son Rufus.
-Hamilton County OH (11:10 PM Fight Call) Corporal Pete Enderle has been a full time deputy for 8 years and sued to work at the post office with cops who hooked him up.
+- Hamilton County OH (11:10 PM Fight Call) Corporal Pete Enderle has been a full time deputy for 8 years and sued to work at the post office with cops who hooked him up.
 He spots a car with four people driving on the grass.
 He pulls the 19 year old driver out who says he and his cousin John were arguing and he was just leaving and doesn't know where they went.
 Backup arrives and they go to 21 year old John's house.
 His face and eye is all bloody.
 He says his cousin did at a party and he lives next door, but doesn't want to press charges.
 They were arguing, but he doesn't know why or what about.
 He just walked over and socked him.
 The guy in the yard was parked there at the time.
   John cut his knuckles on Pete's teeth.
 They go to Pete and he says John got drunk and was running his mouth off and his mom doesn't like him.
 They were just drinking and playing horseshoes at his party.
 They shake hands and hug.
   They go to shake Pete's hand, but he doesn't want to touch them.
-Forth Worth, TX -- East Division Crime Response Team -- Officer Brett Mills and Jamey Pinkson have to be extra careful on shots fired calls, you never know.
+- Fort Worth, TX -- East Division Crime Response Team -- Officer Brett Mills and Jamey Pinkson have to be extra careful on shots fired calls, you never know.
 (9:39 PM Suspicious Vehicle) They stop a car and the driver tears it up looking for his insurance and can't find it.
 He says he recently moved to Arlington and was looking for his homeboy JJ to go drinking with.
 He's been arrested before for being in the wrong place at the wrong time for marijuana possession.
 He is pulled out, frisked and they find a blue bag in his mouth and grab his throat so he can't swallow it.
 He was just chewing on the bag, didn't buy it, it was given to him, he doesn't use.
 Jamey gets burned by a cigarette ash and the guy wants one more cigarette before he goes to jail.
   The bag is filled with coke, they saw it while he was talking.
 He says he wasn't doing anything wrong, was going to chew it all up and didn't want to throw it out and have kids find it.
 He started on cocaine when he was 15 and now he's 22.
 He got out of jail when he was 20 and says coke doesn't affect him.
 He is booked and goes to jail.

 ## CP-1716 / CP-1717